MPoL-dev/MPoL/docs/units-and-conventions.rst

 In this context, the :math:`u,v` subscripts indicate the elements of the :math:`V` array.
 As long as :math:`I_{l,m}` is in units of :math:`\mathrm{Jy} / (\Delta l \Delta m)`, then :math:`V` will be in the correct output units (flux, or Jy).

 **Inverse transform**: The inverse transform is used within MPoL to produce a quick diagnostic image from the visibilities (called the "dirty image").
 As you might expect, this is the inverse operation of the forward transform.
+Numpy and PyTorch define the inverse transform as

 .. math::